Coding and running a notebook

 To develop analytic applications in a notebook, follow these general steps:

-- Import preinstalled libraries or install your own libraries:
+- Import preinstalled libraries or add your own libraries to your environment:

 - Load and access data.
 See Load and access data.
-Alternatively, to access project assets programmatically, see Use Python libraries to interact with projects assets.
+Alternatively, to access project assets programmatically, see:

 - Prepare and analyze the data with the appropriate methods: